fazlearefin/fedora-dev-machine-setup/README.md

-# fedora-dev-machine-setup | Fedora Workstation 41
+# fedora-dev-machine-setup | Fedora Workstation 42

 ## Description

-This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.
+This repo contains Ansible playbooks to configure your system as a development machine after a clean install.

 The playbooks have been tested on: